Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Introduction

 In addition, facial reduction can be used to ensure that strong duality holds.
-Indeed, this was the original motivation of the Borwein~and~Wolkowicz algorithm \cite{borwein1981regularizing}, which given a feasible optimization problem outputs one that is strictly feasible and hence satisfies Slater's condition.
-Facial reduction is also the theoretical basis for so-called extended duals, generalized dual programs for which strong duality always holds.
-Described by Pataki in \cite{pataki2013simple}, extended duals are defined for optimization problems over \emph{nice} cones and include the Ramana dual \cite{ramana1997exact} \cite{ramana1997strong} for SDP.
+Indeed, this was the original motivation of the Borwein~and~Wolkowicz algorithm \cite{borwein1981regularizing}, which given a feasible optimization problem outputs one that satisfies Slater's condition.
+Facial reduction is also the basis for so-called extended duals, which are generalized dual programs for which strong duality always holds.
+Extended duals are studied by \citeauthor{pataki2013simple} for optimization problems over \emph{nice} cones \cite{pataki2013simple} and include Ramana's dual for SDP \cite{ramana1997exact} \cite{ramana1997strong}.

 A dual view of facial reduction was given by Luo, Sturm, and Zhang \cite{Luo97dualityresults}.
 There, the authors describe a so-called conic expansion algorithm that grows the dual cone to include additional linear functionals non-negative on the feasible set.
 In \cite{waki2013facial}, Waki and Muramatsu give a facial reduction procedure and explicitly relate it to conic expansion.